jhonrocha/jhonrocha.github.io/documents/resume.md

 - [*Nearform*](http://nearform.com/)
 - *Jan 2022 – Present*

-As a Senior Software Engineer, I am responsible for building, deploying, and maintaining scalable projects for diverse clients.
+As a Senior Software Engineer, I build, deploy, and maintain scalable projects for diverse clients.
+The main project I worked on was about implementing pipelines on Azure DataFactory and FunctionApps to integrate a Postgres Datalake, two MSSQL databases, and Salesforce.
-Some of the skills most used were Node.js, Postgres, AWS, and Azure.
+Besides those, some of the technologies used were: Node.js, Typescript, Javascript, Python, and Azure.

 ### Team Lead

 - [*BairesDev*](http://bairesdev.com/)
 - *Aug 2020 – Dec 2021*

-As a leader, I am responsible for helping the team's performance by managing tasks, planning, and assignments as well as ensuring code cohesion and efficiency.
+As a leader, I am responsible for helping the team's performance by managing tasks, planning and assignments, and ensuring code cohesion and efficiency.

 ### Software Engineer

 - [*BairesDev*](http://bairesdev.com/)
 - *Dec 2018 – Sep 2020*

-As a core member of the services team, I have been working on the development of solutions for the client.
-My major focus is to support and evolve a Node environment completely powered by AWS.
+As a core member of the services team, I have been working on developing solutions for the client.
+My primary focus is to support and evolve a Node environment entirely powered by AWS.
 Part of the structure runs as a monolith and part as microservices, using Lambdas, SNS, and SQS.
 It is also part of the work to develop some React tools for internal usage.

 - Back-End: Node (Sails.js, Express)